4th (City of London) Battalion, London Regiment: Volunteer Force

 By the end of the year the HQ had moved to South Hackney.
 One of the original officers was Captain Joseph d'Aguilar Samuda, a Thames-side shipbuilder.

 Similarly, the 4th Tower Hamlets RVC was formed in June 1860 at St Leonard's, Shoreditch, initially with five companies, and the 6th Tower Hamlets RVC at Dalston in September 1860, with eight companies by the end of the year (many recruits probably coming from the failed 1st Tower Hamlets RVC).

 The 4th Tower Hamlets RVC moved its HQ to Robert Street, Hoxton in 1864, and in 1868 merged with the 2nd Corps to form the 1st Tower Hamlets Rifle Volunteer Brigade (THVRB), with 15 companies (seven from the 2nd, eight from the 4th), adopting Robert St as its HQ.
 The 6th Corps adopted the title of North East London Rifles in 1865, and on 1 January 1874 it too merged its 12 companies into the 1st Tower Hamlets, initially giving 27 companies, soon reduced to 16 and later 12.
 By now the unit had moved its HQ to the former 6th Tower Hamlets RVC HQ at 112 Shaftesbury Street, off City Road in Hoxton.
 Its regimental badge was the White Tower of the Tower of London and it adopted scarlet uniforms (in place of the grey of many early Volunteer units).

-When the Cardwell Reforms introduced 'Localisation of the Forces' in 1873, the THRB was brigaded, together with several other Volunteer and Militia battalions in the London area, in Brigade No 53 & 54 under the Rifle Brigade.
+When the Cardwell Reforms introduced 'Localisation of the Forces' in 1873, the THRVB was brigaded, together with several other Volunteer and Militia battalions in the London area, in Brigade No 53 & 54 under the Rifle Brigade.
 As part of the Childers Reforms in 1881, the THRVB became a Volunteer Battalion of the Rifle Brigade, but without changing its title or its scarlet uniform faced with blue.
 When the Volunteers were assigned a role in the mobilisation scheme outlined by the Stanhope Memorandum of 1888, the Tower Hamlets RVCs formed part of the East London Brigade, together with the City of London RVCs and the Middlesex RVCs formed by employees of the Customs and Post Office.
+The brigade was administered by the Scots Guards.

-The THRVB formed a Machine Gun Battery in 1886, and this became the nucleus of the MG section of the City Imperial Volunteers that served in the 2nd Boer War.
-Other volunteers from the battalion were attached to other units, and the battalion was granted the Battle honour South Africa 1900.
+The THRVB formed a Machine Gun Battery in 1886, and this became the nucleus of the MG section of the City Imperial Volunteers (CIV) that served in the 2nd Boer War.
+One officer and 38 other ranks (ORs) of the battalion served with the CIV, and a further two officers and 61 ORs with other units.
+This service gained the battalion its first Battle honour, South Africa 1900.
+After the Boer war the Volunteer Infantry Brigades were reorganised and the THRVB was posted to the 2nd London Brigade, administered by the newly-formed Irish Guards.

-The THRVB transferred from the Rifle Brigade to the Royal Fusiliers (The City of London Regiment) in 1904 when its title changed to the 4th Volunteer Battalion, Royal Fusiliers.
+The THRVB transferred from the Rifle Brigade to the Royal Fusiliers (The City of London Regiment) on 7 May 1903 when its title changed to the 4th Volunteer Battalion, Royal Fusiliers.
 Subsequently, it became part of the Royal Fusiliers Brigade in the mobilisation scheme.